EllianCarlos/EllianCarlos/README.md

 I believe technology and science are our best tools to improve ourselves as society and our best hope to the future of humanity!
 I defend the free and open distribution of valuable knowlegde and compassion.

->  "I'm no prophet.
-My job is making windows where there were once walls." — Michel Foucault

 <!--
 **EllianCarlos/EllianCarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.